HDML-Foundation/HDML-Utilities-TS/packages/types/README.md

 # @hdml/types

 This module is part of the **HDML-Utilities** monorepo and provides type definitions for working with **HDML** (HyperData Markup Language).
-It includes a comprehensive set of TypeScript interfaces and type definitions that are essential for representing the structure and data of HDML documents, models, and their associated components.HDML
+It includes a comprehensive set of TypeScript interfaces and type definitions that are essential for representing the structure and data of HDML documents, models, and their associated components.

 ## Overview